Info Desk for Bio&MedTech Fellowships

 Innovator Mornings

 The event series aims to foster exchange among the UZH Innovation Community.
-It gives the grantees and fellows the opportunity to get feedback on their projects from a diverse audience, network and make use of synergies and experiences.
-The event focuses on internal exchange within UZH innovation community (Entrepreneur Fellows, Grant recipients, Coaches and researchers interested currently preparing to apply for these programs).
+It gives Grantees and Fellows the opportunity to get feedback on their projects from a diverse audience, network and make use of synergies and experiences.
+The event focuses on internal exchange within UZH innovation community (Entrepreneur Fellows, Grant recipients, Coaches and interested researchers).

 UZH IncubatorLab